Ministry of Environment and Natural Resources

 The major functions are outlined below:

-- Handle all personal issues; including discipline and welfare of staff;
+- Handles all personnel issues; including recruitments, promotion, discipline and welfare of staffs;

-- Procurement and supply of basic office items, equipment and furniture;
+- Procurement and supply of basic office items, equipments and furnitures;

-- Maintenance of vehicle and other capital assets;
+- Handles staff trainings; management, control and supervision of stores; maintenance of office machines, vehicle and other capital assets;

 - Processing of retirement papers;